Reduced L-Glutathione. It provides 250mg of L-glutathione per serving.

-The tripeptide glutathione is one of the most important elements to enhance the health of the body and protect the cells.
-In this sense, glutathione has three main functions, which are its detoxifying effects especially at liver level, immune enhancers and antioxidants.
+The tripeptide glutathione is one of the most important elements to enhance the health of the organism and to protect the cells.
+In this sense, glutathione has three main functions or properties, which are its detoxifying effects especially at the level of the liver, immune enhancers, and antioxidant elements.

 However, there are certain circumstances in which the available cysteine and glutamine are scarce.

-Every day the body is exposed to numerous factors that deplete glutathione reserves: stress, contaminants, radiation, infections, bacteria, injuries, drugs, inadequate diet, ageing, sports....
+Every day, the body is exposed to numerous factors that reduce the reserves of glutathione: stress, contaminants, radiations, infections, bacteria, injuries, medications, an inadequate diet, aging, sports....

-All these stressors cause the amounts of glutathione that our body produces endogenously to be reduced, so we are more predisposed to the appearance of cellular damage, ageing and, in the long term, various diseases.
+All these stressors can reduce the amount of glutathione that our body produces endogenously, which means that we are more predisposed to suffer cell damage, aging and, in the long term, several diseases.

-To compensate this deficiency it is recommended to take glutathione supplements.
+To balance this deficiency it is recommended to consume glutathione supplements.

-We can also elevate glutathione synthesis endogenously by taking supplements of N-acetylcysteine or N-acetyl-L-cysteine which is the main precursor of glutathione.
+We can also enhance the glutathione synthesis endogenously by consuming N-acetylcysteine or N-acetyl-L-cysteine supplements which are the main precursor of glutathione.

-Until recently, scientists thought that glutathione could not be assimilated correctly by the body, and that to increase its level in the organism it was best to take precursors such as N-acetyl cysteine (NAC) and substances such as alpha-lipoic acid.
+Until recently, scientists thought that glutathione could not be assimilated properly by the organism, and that, in order to increase its levels in the organism, the best thing to do was to consume precursors such as N-acetyl cysteine (NAC) and other substances such as alpha-lipoic acid.

-Recent studies show that glutathione itself can be assimilated correctly in significant doses, which means that supplements of this substance are a well-justified and well-targeted alternative to stimulate their levels in cells.
+Recent studies have shown that glutathione itself can be absorbed correctly in significant intakes, which means that supplements of this substance are a good alternative in order to stimulate its levels in the cells.

-The main source of glutathione is acetyl glutathione, which, being stable, is not eliminated in the digestive tract, and is distributed throughout the body cells.
+The main source of glutathione is acetyl glutathione, which, since it is stable, is not eliminated in the digestive tract, rather it is distributed to all the body cells.

 Glutathione is found in a wide range of fresh fruits and vegetables, fish and meat (especially turkey and chicken).